 10 Actors That Would Be Great To See Directed By Quentin Tarantino

-It can be said that when an actor works on a Quentin Tarantino film, the director makes them gave a performance quite different from any of their previous works (at least in most cases).
-Whether it be a big Hollywood name or an unknown indie actor, Tarantino manages to create an powerful and quite peculiar performance.
+It can be said that when an actor works on a Quentin Tarantino film, the director makes them give a performance quite different from any of their previous works (at least in most cases).
+Whether it be a big Hollywood name or an unknown indie actor, Tarantino manages to create a powerful and quite peculiar performance.

-After all, did any of thought that Leonardo DiCaprio could be as nasty as his Calvin Candie in “Django Unchained”?
+After all, did anyone think that Leonardo DiCaprio could be as nasty as his Calvin Candie in “Django Unchained”?
 Or that Walton Goggins could manage so well among names such as Samuel L. Jackson and Kurt Russell in “The Hateful Eight”?
 Tarantino knows how to pick his actors and knows what to do with them, often creating an interesting (and quite fun) exercise for them and the audiences.

 And while his actors depend entirely on him (or on his production team), it can be said that several cinephiles like to think about which actor they’d like to see work with him.
 Therefore, we present you 10 actors who would be great to see under Tarantino’s direction, and why.